revisit-studies/revisitpy-examples/example_jnd_study/example_jnd_study.md

 ```

-# Using `revisitpy_server` to Prepare Our Widget
+# Using `revisitpy-server` to Prepare Our Widget

 The `revisitpy` package provides a widget in order to preview our study directly in a Jupyter notebook.
 We can interact with the study, check that vega signals work, and even create some introductory data ourselves.
 In order for the widget to work, a local copy of the reVISit must be running on your local computer.
 If you already have reVISit locally (colloqioully our `study` repo), then all you need to do is navigate to your repository and run `yarn serve`.
 After this, the widget we create in this jupyter notebook will be useable.

-A simpler way to achieve the same goal, however is using the `revisitpy_server` Python package.
+A simpler way to achieve the same goal, however is using the `revisitpy-server` Python package.
 This is a simple python package which already has the most recent reVISit repository built and runs a server locally.
-After installing `revisitpy_server`, all that is required is the following:
+After installing `revisitpy-server`, all that is required is the following:

 ```python